 Next, your dentist will schedule to come in for all the procedures you need to be done to achieve the optimal smile.
 There is no such thing as a standard treatment or cost for a plan.
 Each individual will need to speak with their dentist about what their teeth need and what sort of dentistry will be required to achieve their perfect smile.

 The timing for each dental event will depend on what needs to be done.
-It is possible to have dental implants done in a day but not everyone is a viable candidate for this type of dental treatment.
+It is possible to have dental implants done in a day, like All-on-4 implants, but not everyone is a viable candidate for this type of dental treatment.
 If you do not require implants or another invasive surgery then it is more likely you will walk out of your dentist office in a day with a perfect smile built by veneers.

 After you complete all of your dentistry and have achieved the perfect smile, you will need to maintain the new teeth.
 Your cosmetic dentist is the ultimate authority for all things dental after your treatment and should be regarded as such.
 It is highly likely that your previous dental habits are what led to the need for a transformation to begin with so knowing how to change those habits is key.